microsoft/WhatTheHack/032-OSSDatabaseMigration/README.md

 # What The Hack - Intro To OSS DB Migration to Azure OSS DB
 ## Introduction
-This intro level hackathon will help you get hands-on experience migrating databases from on-premises PostgreSQL and MySQL to Azure DB for PostgreSQL and MySQL.
+This hackathon will help you get hands-on experience migrating databases from on-premises PostgreSQL and MySQL to Azure DB for PostgreSQL and MySQL.

-This hack includes a optional [lecture presentation](Coach/Lectures/README.md) that features short presentations to introduce key topics associated with each challenge.
+This hack includes an optional [lecture presentation](Coach/Lectures/README.md) that features short presentations to introduce key topics associated with each challenge.
 It is recommended that the host present each short presentation before attendees kick off that challenge.

 ## Learning Objectives
 In this hack you will solve a common challenge for companies migrating to the cloud: migrating open source databases to Azure.
 The application using the database is a sample e-commerce application written in Java (https://github.com/pzinsta/pizzeria).
 It will be configured to use both PostgreSQL and MySQL databases.